 As an activist, Piers led a highly successful campaign on the platform, ‘Housing For All’.

 Piers supported his brother Jeremy in the contest for the British prime ministership on the basis that Jeremy stands for proper debate and accountability, including on climate.

 Whether in his stand on the state of the nation or the state of the planet, Piers has attracted vehement criticism for his independence of thought.
 He confounds those craving consensus for whom he doesn’t fit into any neat pigeonhole.

-A committed socialist, his defence of coal, I feel, arises in part from its place in the British psyche.
+A socialist, from the feet up, his defence of coal, I feel, arises in part from its place in the British psyche.
 A much-valued source of energy and a source of pride to the miners who suffered so much to extract it.

 A pride destroyed by corporate raiders not from love of the planet but from love of profit.